A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Preliminaries

-\begin{definition} A countably infinite structure $\sA$ in a relational language is \textbf{homogeneous} if every isomorphism between finite substructures extends to an automorphism of $\sA$. \end{definition}

-Homogeneous structures are in one-to-one correspondence with certain well-behaved classes of finite relational structures known as Fra\"{i}ss\'{e} classes.
+\begin{definition} Let $\Omega$ be a countable set (we allow $\Omega$ to be finite).
+We say that a permutation group $G\acts \Omega$ is \textbf{oligomorphic} if $G\acts \Omega^n$ has finitely many orbits for each $n\in\mathbb{N}$ in its natural action $g\cdot (x_1, \dots, x_n)=(g x_1, \dots, g x_n)$ for $(x_1, \dots, x_n)\in \Omega^n$.
+A structure $\sA$ is $\bm{\omega}$\textbf{-categorical} if its automorphism group is oligomorphic. \end{definition} With our definition, all finite structures are $\omega$-categorical.
+A large class of countably infinite $\omega$-categorical structures is given by homogeneous structures in a finite relational language (\textbf{finitely homogeneous} structures): \pau{a countably infinite structure $\sA$ in a relational language is \textbf{homogeneous} if every isomorphism between finite substructures extends to an automorphism of $\sA$.} Homogeneous structures are in one-to-one correspondence with certain well-behaved classes of finite relational structures known as Fra\"{i}ss\'{e} classes.
 Given a Fra\"{i}ss\'{e} class $\cK$, the homogeneous structure whose \textbf{age} (i.e.~class of finite substructures) is $\cK$ is known as its \textbf{Fra\"{i}ss\'{e} limit}.
 We refer the reader to~\cite{MacphersonSurvey} for a survey on $\omega$-categorical and homogeneous structures.
 We usually name homogeneous structure after their age (for which they are the \textbf{generic} countable object).
-Thus, the generic $K_n$-free graph $\mathcal{H}_n$ is the countable homogeneous graph whose age is the class of finite graphs which do not embed a copy of the complete graph $K_n$, the generic poset is the Fra\"{i}ss\'{e} limit of finite partially ordered sets, and so on.\\
+Thus, the generic $\mic{\mathbb{K}_n}$-free graph $\mic{\mathbb{H}_n}$ is the countable homogeneous graph whose age is the class of finite graphs which do not embed a copy of the complete graph $\mic{\mathbb{K}_n}$, the generic poset is the Fra\"{i}ss\'{e} limit of finite partially ordered sets, and so on.\\

 Spaces of symmetries of $\omega$-categorical structures have natural characterisations in terms of their actions: closed oligomorphic subgroups of $S_\Omega$ correspond to the automorphism groups of $\omega$-categorical structures; closed transformation monoids on $\Omega^\Omega$ are called oligomorphic if they contain an oligomorphic permutation group, and correspond to endomorphism monoids of $\omega$-categorical structures.
 Moreover, monoids of elementary embeddings of $\omega$-categorical structures correspond precisely to closed oligomorphic transformation monoids with a dense set of invertibles.
 Similarly, polymorphism clones of $\omega$-categorical structures correspond to closed oligomorphic clones, i.e., closed clones whose unary operations are an oligomorphic transformation monoid.\\